Are you interested in a unique volunteer opportunity? Be a Mentor!

 The MUN Mentors program aims to ease the transition process for new international students while also engaging current students in an intercultural volunteer initiative.
 It accomplishes this goal by matching current students with new international students throughout their first semester at Memorial.
 MUN Mentors matches students across cultures allowing every participant to learn about a culture other than their own and work to develop effective intercultural communication skills.

-Why be a Mentee?
+Why be a Mentor?

 As a Mentor you will: